Do Not Forget Us

 On 3 August 2014, Islamic State (ISIS) militants launched a genocide against the Yazidi community in Sinjar, northern Iraq, which led to the death and disappearance of thousands.
-To mark the fifth anniversary of the genocide, JRS is sharing the stories of the survivors so that their voices may be heard.
+To mark the anniversary of the genocide, JRS is sharing the stories of the survivors so that their voices may be heard.

 On 3 August 2014, Islamic State (ISIS) militants launched a genocide against the Yazidi community in Sinjar, northern Iraq.
 Yazidi men who refused to convert to Islam were executed and left in mass graves.
 An estimated 7,000 Yazidi women and girls, some as young as nine, were enslaved and forcibly transferred to locations in Iraq and eastern Syria.
 Held in sexual slavery, survivors reported being repeatedly sold, gifted, or passed around among ISIS fighters.

 More than 3,000 women are still missing today.

 “Where are our men, woman, children, and girls?
 We know that they are still in the camps in Syria, but they are too scared to say they are Yazidis,” says Layla, who endured two years in captivity in Raqqa, Syria, before her brother was able to ransom her from ISIS.